branBeckett/data-science-projects/README.md

 # Data Science Projects 2020

-30 data science, machine learning, and data engineering projects that I've completed in 2020.
+30 data science, machine learning, and data engineering projects that I completed in 2020.

-\

 ## Data Analysis and Visualization